serreri-andrea/react-native-parosci/README.md

 # Options
 - This project look after your mobile language and use it as a reference to render the same language inside the application, only English and French languages are covered.
-- Game rules are exeplained on the application itself.
+- Game rules can be customized.

 # Game
 ### Game mode